sugaryourcoffee/syc-svpro/README.md

 -------------
 * Now it is possible to have , in the filter as non separating values.
 You can now define filter like 1-2,4,/[56789]{2,}/,10
-* Filtering rows on boolean expression based on values contained in columns
+* Filtering rows on boolean expression based on values contained in columns.
+  The boolean expression has to be enclosed between BEGIN and END
+  Example:
+    -r BEGINs0=='Ruby'&&n1<1||d2==Date.new(2014,6,17)END
+    s0 - string in column 0
+    n1 - number in column 1
+    d2 - date   in column 2
-* ''list'' shows the directory of the script file and has has the flag 'all' to show all scripts *insert files* and *Ruby files*
+* ``list`` shows the directory of the script file and has the flag *all* to show all scripts, that is _insert files_ and _Ruby files_
+* When counting columns with *count* the column headers are sorted alphabetically.
+No it is possible to set ``sort: false`` to keep the column headers in the sequence they are specified

 Installation
 ============